 All articles must be submitted via our submission site at https://mc.manuscriptcentral.com/oj-its.
-Format your article for submission by using the template also used for transactions, https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/ieee-article-templates/templates-for-transactions/.
+Format your article for submission by using the template used for IEEE Open Journals, https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/ieee-article-templates/templates-for-ieee-open-journals/.

 Submit your article text in PDF format.
 Visit the IEEE Author Center for information on writing the abstract, using equations in your article, publishing author names in native languages, and more.

 Submit your figures individually in PS, EPS, PDF, PNG, or TIF format.
 Visit the IEEE Author Center for information on resolution, size requirements, file naming conventions, and more.

 For information on submitting supplementary material such as graphical abstracts, multimedia, or datasets, visit the IEEE Author Center.

 This journal has no page limits.
 We recommend a regular paper not to exceed 10 pages.
 The length of a submitted paper should be commensurate with the importance, or appropriate to the complexity, of the work.